ncsu-landscape-dynamics/GIATAR-dataset/README.md

 ## Setting up the environment/installing

-We use conda for environment management - 'conda env create -n GITAR_database -f environment.yml'
+We use conda for environment management - '''conda env create -n GITAR_database -f environment.yml'''

 ## Folders and files